About this listing

 Spacious 1920's style apartment in the center of Los Angeles for rent.
-Bedrooms comes with wall ceiling fan, antique dresser, closet and 2 queen size beds.
-There is a couch if you want to squeeze another person or two however there is an extra charge for more than 4 people.
+Bedrooms comes with wall ceiling fan, antique dresser, closets and 2 queen size beds.
+There is also a new sofa bed in the living room that folds down that can accommodate 2 more people.

 Apartment amenities include: washer and dryer, hardwood floors, use of fully stocked kitchen, filtered water, wireless internet, and a parking spot in the driveway.